David Reuben (author)

-David R. Reuben (born November 29, 1933) is an American-born psychiatrist and author, best known for his best-selling books Everything You Always Wanted to Know About Sex* (*But Were Afraid to Ask) and The Save-Your-Life Diet.
+David Robert Reuben (born David Rubin November 29, 1933) is an American-born author and psychiatrist, known for his best-selling books Everything You Always Wanted to Know About Sex* (*But Were Afraid to Ask) and The Save-Your-Life Diet.

 Early life and education

 Reuben was born in 1933 in Chicago.
 He entered the University of Chicago at the age of 15 and later transferred to the University of Illinois College of Medicine, where he earned his M.D. in 1957.
 He received psychiatric training at Cook County Hospital.